 Who We Are

 of the first and finest Suzuki programs in Canada.
-ESM has an enrolment of approximately 120 children between the ages of
+ESM has an enrolment of over 100 students between the ages of

-Our faculty members have extensive and specialized training in the Suzuki method acquired in Canada, the US and Japan.
-Our teachers are all accomplished musicians and perform in various orchestras and ensembles.
-Our enrichment class teachers teach a variety of classes (see below).
+Our faculty members have extensive and specialized training in the Suzuki method, acquired in Canada, the USA, and

 What We Provide

-- Chamber music instruction and trips/exchanges for senior students
+- Chamber music instruction and trips/exchanges for senior students.

-Our school year runs from September to June and participation is for the full year.
-Occasionally we accept beginners up to January, so feel free to enquire.
+Our school year runs from September to June.
+Enrolment is for the full year.
+Occasionally we accept beginner students

 Where We Are Located

-- Group classes are held in Etobicoke at PLAST, 516 The Kingsway (at Kipling Ave, parking in rear of building).
+PLAST Huculak Centre, 516 The Kingsway (at Kipling Ave, parking in rear of building).

 How We Teach

 is based on the idea that every child has the potential to achieve a high level of proficiency and personal

-- Instruction is carried out in a positive manner that reinforces accomplishments, builds confidence and is fun.
+- Instruction is carried out in a positive manner that reinforces accomplishments, builds confidence, and is fun.

 - The repertoire is designed to build skills in small sequential steps that are easy for young children.

-- Children progress at their own pace.
+- Each child progresses at their own pace.